-- Feelings of low self esteem or a feeling of being worthless
+- Feelings of low self-esteem or a feeling of being worthless

 With depression, comes the loss of motivation.
 Losing your motivation prevents you from doing the things that give your life meaning.

 Get back to following a schedule or routine

-Start with an easy schedule that you feel comfortable following.
-It’s more important to strengthen the habit that it is to try returning to your former busy routine quickly.
+Try to start with an easy schedule that you feel comfortable following.
+It is more important to strengthen the habit than it is to try returning to your former busy routine quickly.

 Start a light exercise routine to offset loss of motivation

-Focus on positive thinking – avoid negativity and negative people
+Challenge your negative thinking – avoid negativity and negative people